-Preface 2
+Preface 3

-Alpha provides a venue for studies of growth and interaction in the Biblical and other ancient texts.
-With our older sister journal, Warring States Papers, whose focus is China, we seek to demonstrate the applicability of historical-philological methods to all fields of humanistic inquiry.
+Alpha provides a venue for studies of growth and interaction in the Indian, Homeric, and Biblical texts.
+Together with Warring States Papers, whose focus is classical China, we seek to demonstrate the applicability of historical-philological methods to all fields of humanistic inquiry.
 What are those methods?

 As William L Holladay said in his 1986 Jeremiah commentary, "The first question is the integrity of the passage: is it one unit or more?"
-We recognize interpolations, strata, and any other signs of growth which the evidence of the text itself may suggest.
+We recognize interpolations, strata, and any other signs of growth which the evidence of the text may itself suggest.
 We remember (with Tischendorf) that, of two related passages, the one which is more readily seen as giving rise to the other is likely to be the earlier.
 With Ranke, we prefer the earlier evidence, while being aware that all texts have their own agendas.
-We apply the test of coherence to the individual results, and the criterion of historical plausibility to any gradually emerging larger picture.
+We apply the test of coherence to the individual results, and the criterion of historical plausibility to the gradually emerging larger picture.

-Proceeding in this way has led us to regard several of the Gospels as stratified, and to the see all the Gospels as reflecting stages in the divinization of Jesus.
-The early strata of the Gospels attest a pre-Pauline form of belief which we have called Alpha: a Christianity based not on the Resurrection, or any other theory about Jesus' death, but on his teachings during his life.
-We find in the genuine Pauline Epistles additions made by Paul's editors to prepare them for wider circulation.
-So clarified, they reveal a more intelligible Paul, free of later reshaping.
-We find ourselves in agreement with the moderns who see more authors than Moses in the Pentateuch, and with the ancients who found in the Shield of Achilles reflections of a later ethos than that of the exploits which were the mainstay of the old Ionian bards.
+Proceeding thus has led us to regard several Gospels (not only John) as stratified, and to see the genuine Pauline Epistles as having been improved by Paul's editors to prepare them for wider circulation.
+So clarified, the Epistles reveal a more intelligible Paul, free of later reshaping.
+The early strata of the Gospels attest a pre-Pauline form of belief which we have called Alpha: a Christianity based not on the Resurrection, or any other theory of Jesus' death, but on his teachings during his life.
+We find ourselves in agreement with the moderns who see more authors than Moses in the Pentateuch, and with the ancients who found in the Shield of Achilles a reflection of a later ethos than that of the lustier exploits which were the mainstay of the old Ionian bards.